munificent/craftinginterpreters/book/classes-and-instances.md

 If the value on the stack isn't an instance, we report a runtime error and safely exit.

-Of course, getter expressions are not very useful when no instances have any fields.
+Of course, get expressions are not very useful when no instances have any fields.
 For that we need setters:

 ^code interpret-set-property (3 before, 2 after)

 This is a little more complex than `OP_GET_PROPERTY`.
-On top of the stack, we first have the instance whose field is being set and then above that is the value that is being stored in the instance's field.
+On top of the stack, we first have the instance whose field is being set and then above that is the value to be stored in the instance's field.
 Like before, we read the instruction's operand and find the field name string.
 Using that, we store the value on top of the stack into the instance's field table.

 After that is a little stack juggling.
 We pop the stored value off, then pop the instance, and finally push the value back on.
 In other words, we remove the *second* element from the stack while leaving the top alone.
-This is the result of a set expression is the assigned value, so it needs to stay on the
+A setter is itself an expression whose result is the assigned value, so we need to leave it on the
 stack:

 **todo: illustrate**